jalexanderlabs/Splunk-101-Lab-Write-Up/README.md

 Components
 Splunk consists of three main components, an Indexer, Search Head, and Forwarder
-1) Splunk Forwarder essentialy sends or "forwards" information from the traffic on a network and
+1) Splunk Forwarder essentialy sends or "forwards" information from the traffic on a network and sends it to the Splunk instance.
+Note: This includes web server traffic, windows logs and linux logs.
+2) Splunk Indexer Recieved the information from the forwarder and "normalizes" for humans to be able to read them by determining the data type and stores them as events.
+These events are then easy to search for and analyze.
+3) Splunk Search head is basically a way to search for the data/events that Splunk Indexer stores.
+This search tool uses a languange that is specific to splunk called SPL